jietra/wos/docs/mmu.md

     - Attr: Normal WB
     - Access: EL1 Read‑Write
     - Exec: non‑executable
-- **stack**: Located in `.bss`, therefore inherits `.bss` attributes:
+- **.stack**
+    - Separate section defined in the linker script
+    - Mapped inside the same 2 MiB L2 region as the rest of the kernel
+    - Attributes:
-    - Attr: Normal WB
+        - Attr: Normal WB (Attr2)
         - Access: EL1 Read‑Write
-    - Exec: non‑executable
+        - Exec: non‑executable (PXN+UXN)

 > Note: WOS currently assumes that all kernel sections fit within a single 2 MiB L2 region.
 This is true for the current minimal kernel, but future growth may require multiple L2 entries.